Spinners/Spin.Swift/README.md

 let gear = Gear<GearEvent>()
 ```

-We have to tell a Feedback from the check authorization Spin how to react to events happening in the Gear:
+We have to tell a feedback from the check authorization Spin how to react to events happening in the Gear:

 ```swift
 let feedback = Feedback<State, Event>(attachedTo: gear, propagating: { (event: GearEvent) in